soongensayo/GEDI-ME310-hotel/docs/index.md

   }
 </script>

 Collectively, these pre-arrival touchpoints demonstrate the interdependence of technology, personalization, and operational design in shaping the luxury guest journey.
-A reimagined premium check-in experience must therefore begin *before* the guest arrives—bridging digital anticipation with physical hospitality through integrated, data-driven, and emotionally engaging systems (Venture Corporation, 2025).
+A reimagined premium check-in experience must therefore begin before the guest arrives—bridging digital anticipation with physical hospitality through integrated, data-driven, and emotionally engaging systems.

 ## Traditional Counter Check-In {#traditional-counter-check-in}